Severe Weather and Your Plumbing: Preparation Strategies That Work

 Create an emergency plumbing readiness plan

-What will you do if a plumbing emergency happens in your home during severe weather?
+What will you do if a plumbing emergency such as a burst pipe happens in your home during severe weather?
 You should not only know the location of your water shut-off valve, but all members of your family should have this information and know how to use the valve.
 Label all the critical plumbing features in your home clearly.
 Keep essential tools within easy reach.
 This is just a tip of what should be in your emergency plumbing readiness plan.

 Talk to an expert